Quayside: History

 The area was once an industrial area and busy commercial dockside serving the area, while the Newcastle side also hosted a regular street market.
+Trade and passenger shipping was extensive in the 19th and early 20th centuries with companies such as the Tyne Tees Steam Shipping Company and Nielsen, Andersen & Company operating services both nationally and to European countries including Belgium, Denmark and the Netherlands.
+The Quays were served by a railway branch line until 1969.

-In recent years the docks became run-down, and the area has since been heavily redeveloped to provide a modern environment for the modern arts, music and culture, as well as new housing developments (e.g. at St Peter's Marina).
+Following the Second World War, the docks became run-down, and, in the late 1980s, Tyne and Wear Development Corporation redeveloped the East Quayside area to a design by Terry Farrell & Partners.
+This provided a modern environment for the modern arts, music and culture, as well as new housing developments (e.g. at St Peter's Marina).

 Along the Newcastle side is an area that houses restaurants, bars and night clubs as well as housing and the Newcastle Law Courts.
 The NewcastleGateshead initiative now lists the Quayside as a top ten attraction.
 The Gateshead side of the river is designated and signposted as Gateshead Quays.
-It is the site of the BALTIC Centre for Contemporary Art and The Sage Gateshead performing arts and conference centre.
+It is the site of the BALTIC Centre for Contemporary Art and The Glasshouse International Centre for Music.
 Also moored on the Gateshead side from 1984 until 2008 was the Tuxedo Princess (replaced for a time by sister ship Tuxedo Royale), a floating nightclub, beneath the Tyne Bridge near the Sage.

 The Sage, an arena and conference centre, is under construction between the Sage Gateshead and the Baltic.

 One of the Quayside's main features is the pedestrian Gateshead Millennium Bridge, opened in 2001, which spans the river between the BALTIC Centre for Contemporary Art and the Newcastle Law Courts.
 The other bridge which allows direct road and pedestrian links between the two banks is the low level Swing Bridge, built in 1876, and located nearer the two respective city centres.
 Using the two bridges, the Quayside is the venue for the junior course of the annual Great North Run.

 Whey Aye

-In July 2019, Newcastle City Council passed plans to erect a giant observation wheel on the quayside at Spiller's Wharf as part of a wider ‘Giants on the Quayside’ development.
+In July 2019, Newcastle City Council passed plans to erect a giant observation wheel on the quayside at Spiller's Wharf as part of a wider 'Giants on the Quayside' development.
 Dubbed the "Whey Aye" wheel, at 460 ft tall it would be the tallest such structure in Europe upon completion, which was anticipated to take two years.